mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.PlayerSteamIDs = ["76561198134585131","76561198134585132"]; //A list of steam IDs to be used instead of the pre-defined ones Nucleuses uses | IDs will be used in order they are placed, i.e. instance 1 will be first non-empty string in array.
 Game.GoldbergExperimentalRename = false;		//Set to true to have Goldberg Experimental rename instanced steam_api(64).dll to cracksteam_api(64).dll.
 Game.GoldbergWriteSteamIDAndAccount = false;		//Force Goldberg to write account_name.txt and user_steam_id.txt | Requires Game.UseGoldberg;
+Game.GoldbergNoWarning = true;                          //Nucleus will not prompt if the Goldberg dlls are missing if the handler supports different platforms.

 #################### Smart Steam Emulator ###################